kesyialpatty/kesyialpatty/README.md

 # Hi 👋

 I'm Kesyia, a Data enthusiast with a Mechanical Engineering background.
 I've always been curious about how things work and that naturally extends to data.
 From a small university project using sensor input to stabilize an inverted pendulum, to entering environmental health data at work and seeing firsthand how messy and far from ideal real-world data can be.
-That curiosity pushed me to go deeper into data science, where I get to combine that same curiosity with the tools to actually explore and make sense of it — and I'm still learning every day.
+That curiosity pushed me to go deeper into data science.
+I'm particularly drawn to how data can drive real improvements in quality, efficiency, and safety whether in industrial and operational systems or beyond.
+Either way, I get to combine that same curiosity with the tools to actually explore and make sense of it and I'm still learning every day.

 ---